IsaacHair/map25.2/readme.txt

 mistakes for future reference if I build another computer.

 From here, I think I should either write an actual assembly language and/or an operating system.

+I am also setting up a better way to use peripherals on the physical system board.